PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/quickstart/psframework.md

 # PSFramework Quick Start Guides

+The PSFramework Module is a framework module that offers tools to modules and scripts.
+In many cases, we build helping infrastructure for our modules in as minimal a way as we can - after all, it's not what gives our module the core benefit.
+The PSFramework fills that gap, whether it is powerful and flexible logging, configuration management, tab completion or runspace management.
-The PSFramework Module is a suite of complex tools that provide the core functionality for this project and for its user.
-Its functionalities are split into many separate groups, here are quick start guides that are supposed to give you an easy entry into each group.
+Its functionalities are split into many separate groups, these are quick start guides that are supposed to give you an easy entry into their respective group:

  - Configuration: [Getting Started with Configuration](psframework/configuration.html)
  - Logging: [Getting Started with Logging](psframework/logging.html)